If you’re a gym devotee, you probably know that a hardcore training session may affect your normal functioning for the next couple of days.

 Soft mattresses have a pronounced hug, so they create little to no tension and conform to your body, allowing you to drown deeper into the layers.

-Thus, a soft mattress can adjust to your body shape better and support proper spine alignment without putting a strain on your deep muscles.
+Thus, a soft mattress can adjust to your body shape better than firm mattresses and support proper spine alignment without putting a strain on your deep muscles.
+However, a firmer mattress works better than a plush one for heavier people.
+For more information about the difference between soft and firm mattresses, read this very informative guide.

 #2 Lower Stress